ApryseSDK/webviewer-react/README.md

   )
 ```

-Then inside your React components, you will be able to use the context hook to add new document instance
+Then inside your React components, you will be able to use the context hook to access existing / add new document instances

 ```
 import useInstances from '@pdftron/webviewer-react'